CESNET/Nemea-Detectors/waintrusion_detector/README.md

 #### 3.2.2 Hardcoded Signatures

 Hardcoded signatures are list-based and the data are stored in files.
-Hardcoded signatures can be modified just by appendind a value to the end of the file belonging to the signature.
+Hardcoded signatures can be modified just by appending a value to the end of the file belonging to the signature.

 Available data files belonging to hardcoded signatures of listed rules: